 As for the physical makeup of this guitar, you’ll find that the Peavey Millennium is comprised of a maple neck with a classic rosewood fretboard, a 34 inch scale length, a basswood body, a two-way tension rod that’s completely adjustable, and a quilt maple top.

 The electronics department for this guitar is a bit exciting, as the Peavey Millennium has a set of two straight single-coil pickups and a set of three control knobs that allow you to adjust volume and tone.

 If you’re looking for a bass guitar that will pair will with blues, rock, funk, jazz, or pop, you’ve come to the right guitar.
 For $725 (For the latest prices and discounts, check here) you can purchase yourself an extremely bass guitar, the Fender Standard Jazz Electric Bass Guitar.

 The sound that this guitar produces is very unique and distinctive; the Fender produced a soothing and mellow sound that pairs so well with many genres of music.
 After playing this bass guitar, I wouldn’t suggest this bass for any metal or heavy metal; however, it does pair well with all other genres.

 The build quality is also somewhat unique.

 This guitar is cosmetically appealing with a neck that’s a bit bigger than the standard sized bass guitar neck; if you have larger sized hands, you’ll have a lot easier time playing the neck of this guitar without your hands cramping.

-I always strongly recommend that before you make any purchase, you go to a guitar store, you try out different guitars to find one that you truly love.
-You really want to make sure you find one that you’re totally in love with, because if you end up being unhappy with your purchase, you’re not going to want to practice on your new instrument.
+You really want to make sure you find one that you’re totally in love with because if you end up being unhappy with your purchase, you’re not going to want to practice on your new instrument.